SamGree/East_Flavors/README.md

 ## Models

-- User to booking (Many-to-One relationship):
+- Booking Model.
-  - User field in the booking model is a foreign key to the User model.
-User can have many bookings, but each booking belongs to one user, which represents a many-to-one relationship.
+- Represents a reservation made by a user for a table.
-    - user = models.ForeignKey(
+  - user: Many-to-One → A user can have multiple bookings, but each booking belongs to one user.
-      User, on_delete=models.CASCADE, related_name='bookings')
+  - table: Many-to-One → A table can have multiple bookings, but each booking is for one table.
-- Table to Booking (Many-to-One relationship):
+  - date & time: Stores reservation date and time.
-  - Table field in the booking model is a foreign key to the table model, also representing a many-to-one relationship.It is mean table can be booked by multiple bookings, but each booking is assigned to one table.
+  - guests: Number of guests (1-10), with validation and predefined choices.
-    - table = models.ForeignKey(Table, on_delete=models.CASCADE, related_name='bookings')
+  - If a user or table is deleted, related bookings are removed.

 ---